-- c) According to the prescriber inadequate efficacy was demonstrated with this topical corticosteroid therapy; AND - vi.
-The medication is prescribed by or in consultation with an allergist, immunologist, or dermatologist. - B) Patient is Currently Receiving Dupixent.
-Approve for 1 year if the patient meets the following (i and ii): - Patient has already received at least 6 months of therapy with Dupixent; AND Note: A patient who has received < 6 months of therapy or who is restarting therapy with Dupixent should be considered under criterion 5A (Prurigo Nodularis, Initial Therapy). - ii.
+- b) According to the prescriber, the patient has a secondary cause of prurigo nodularis that has been identified and adequately managed; AND - v.
+Patient meets ALL of the following (a, b, and c): - a) Patient has tried at least one high- or super-high-potency prescription topical corticosteroid; AND - This topical corticosteroid was applied daily for at least 14 consecutive days; AND - c) According to the prescriber, inadequate efficacy was demonstrated with this topical corticosteroid therapy; AND - vi.
+The medication is prescribed by or in consultation with an allergist, immunologist, or dermatologist; OR - B) Patient is Currently Receiving Dupixent.
+Approve for 1 year if the patient meets BOTH of the following (i and ii): - i.
+Patient has already received at least 6 months of therapy with Dupixent; AND Note: A patient who has received < 6 months of therapy or who is restarting therapy with Dupixent should be considered under criterion 6A (Prurigo Nodularis, Initial Therapy). - ii.
 Patient has experienced a beneficial clinical response, defined by ONE of the following (a, b, or c): - a) Reduced nodular lesion count; OR - b) Decreased pruritus; OR - c) Reduced nodular lesion size.